 Prairie Winds, a showcase publication, is the literary journal for Dakota Wesleyan University.
 Circulated nationally, listed in the International Directory of Little Magazines and Small Presses, and housed in the English department, the journal is managed entirely by student volunteers.

 Writers submit to its pages from every state in the union, and fiction and poetry often come winging in from overseas.
 Most importantly, Prairie Winds is the voice for students.
-Poets, fiction writers, photographers, artist and playwrights from among the DWU student body can submit their work.
-Because the number of pages the journal can publish is limited, the student volunteers can select only a fraction of the work submitted.
-This limitation is a good thing because it teaches student editors to read for quality.
+Poets, fiction writers, photographers, artists and playwrights from among the DWU student body can submit their work.

 Prairie Winds is an annual literary journal funded by the Dakota Wesleyan University English Department.